P0nytale/Cells/README.md

 C++ Builder 10.4 source code and project.
 P.S.
 Yes, I was too lazy to use separate .cpp/.h files and create their own classes for DrawWorld/NewGen functions, so they are just copypasted in their .h files respectively, included in Unit1.cpp, for convenience.
 Blame on me :).

+To load pre-defined patterns, download patterns.rar from the PATTERNS folder and unpack it.
+BMP folder contains screenshots from the game.

 © Ponytale 2021